 52628458991_f1b7f62c33_k

-We climbed to the top of the tower to find the killer views of the valley.
+We climbed to the top to find stunning views of the valley.
 The rural landscape was serene and pastoral, extending to the horizon.
-The time slowed, and we stood in silence, taking in the peaceful atmosphere while listening to the wind.
+The time seemed to slow, as we stood in silence, taking in the peaceful atmosphere and listening to the wind.

 “Wait, what?”
 Julia gasped.
 “This was also a slave watchtower, like that small one at San Isidro?”